ITA-TECNOLOGIA/BodyFlow/README.md

 ### Problems & Solutions

-1. If there is an error raised by mediapipe, the following command can solve it `$ pip install --upgrade protobuf==3.20.0`
+1. If there is an error raised by mediapipe, the following command can solve it `$ pip install --upgrade protobuf==3.20.0`.
+2. If an error is raised by load_weights, please downgrade PyTorch to the version described in installation.

 ## Running the code